See index to all the chapters for Putting Out the Planetary Fire

 Climate change will disrupt food availability, reduce access to food, and affect food quality.
 Increases in temperatures, changes in precipitation patterns, increased extreme weather events, and reductions in water availability all threaten agricultural productivity.
 Climate change can also impact food distribution.
-For instance, in the U.S., the severe water shortages in 2012 impacted the Mississippi River, negatively impacting the distribution of grain and other food products in the mid-west.
-It can also impact the global food supply chain, reducing access and raising prices.
+For instance, in the U.S., the severe water shortages in 2012 impacted the Mississippi River, negatively including the distribution of grain and other food products in the mid-west.
+This also impacts the global food supply chain, reducing access and raising prices.

 Farmers are threatened both by flooding and drought.
 Flooding washes away fertile topsoil that farmers depend on and contaminates standing crops while droughts dry it out, making it more easily blown or washed away.
-Higher temperatures increase crops’ water needs.
-Some weeds, insects, and other pests benefit from higher temperatures and elevated CO2, increasing their ability to damage crops.
-Shifting climates enable some agricultural pests t0 migrate to new areas where farmers had not previously dealt with them and where they have no natural predators.
+Higher temperatures increase the water needs of crops.
+Some weeds, insects, and other pests benefit from higher temperatures and elevated CO2, increasing their ability to hurt crop production.
+Shifting climates enable some agricultural pests to migrate to new areas where farmers had not previously dealt with them and where they have no natural predators.

-EPA estimates that agriculture accounted for 11.2 percent of U.S. greenhouse gas emissions in 2020.
-Agricultural emissions include N2O from cropped and grazed soils, the production of synthetic fertilizer from natural gas, CH4 from enteric fermentation and rice cultivation, N2O and CH4 from managed livestock manure, and CO2 from on-farm energy use.
+The Environmental Protection Agency estimates that agriculture accounted for 11.2 percent of U.S. greenhouse gas emissions in 2020.
+Agricultural emissions include nitrogen (N2O) from cropped and grazed soils, the production of synthetic fertilizer from natural gas, methane (CH4) from enteric fermentation and rice cultivation, N2O and CH4 from managed livestock manure, and CO2 from on-farm energy use.
 The impact of the U.S. food system overall, including food processing and disposal, as well as the global deforestation driven by American’s eating habits, is much greater.
 Transporting food across and between countries generates almost one-fifth of greenhouse gas emissions from the food sector – and affluent countries starting with the U.S. make a disproportionately large contribution.

 Large-scale and industrial agricultural operations generate high levels of greenhouse gas emissions – 29% of the world’s total.
 A UN report found that humans have degraded 40% of the Earth’s land surface, altering 70% of it.
 Four of the nine “planetary boundaries” – limits on how humans can safely use the planet’s resources – have been exceeded.
 Food systems are the largest culprit, accounting for 80% of deforestation, 29% of greenhouse gas emissions and the leading share of biodiversity loss.
 70% of the world’s agricultural land is controlled by just 1% of farms, primarily large agribusinesses.

-The IPPC Special Report on Climate Change and Land noted that food supply per capita has increased more than 30% since 1961, accompanied by greater use of nitrogen fertilizers (increase of about 800%) and water resources for irrigation (increase of more than 100%).
-The food system is also under pressure from non-climate factors (e.g., population and income growth, demand for animal-sourced products.
+The IPPC Special Report on Climate Change and Land noted that food supply per capita has increased more than 30% since 1961, accompanied by greater use of nitrogen fertilizers (an increase of about 800%) and water resources for irrigation (an increase of more than 100%).
+The food system is also under pressure from non-climate factors such as population and income growth and the demand for animal-sourced products.
 Fruit and vegetable production, a key part of healthy diets, will be negatively impacted by climate change.
 The IPCC has made recommendations to increase the productivity of land, waste less food, and persuade more people to shift their diets away from cattle and other types of meat to plants.
-Examples of healthy and sustainable diets are high in coarse grains, pulses, fruits and vegetables, and nuts and seeds; and, low in energy-intensive animal-sourced and discretionary foods (such as sugary beverages).
+Examples of healthy and sustainable diets are high in coarse grains, pulses (edible seeds from leguminous plants), fruits and vegetables, and nuts and seeds; and, low in energy-intensive animal-sourced and discretionary foods (such as sugary beverages).
 Supply-side options include increased soil organic matter and erosion control, improved cropland, livestock, grazing land management, and genetic improvements for tolerance to heat and drought.
 Diversification in the food system is a key way to reduce risks.